Limitation of the Vend: Northumbrian coal ports join

 Mines in the River Blyth area had been the first to build waggonways for the sea-sale of coal — in 1605 — but shipments were always comparatively low.
 The river was not a good natural port.
 "At low Water the Sea, at the opening of the Creek, may be safely passed on horseback" wrote Daniel Defoe (1769).
 In 1814 it was still shallow, with a hard bed and dangerous rocks at the entrance.
 Improvements were considered, but rarely carried out; a proper harbour was not constructed until 1854.
 Even so, the Blyth shipped enough coal coastwise to be invited to join the cartel in 1834.

 In contrast the modest Seaton Burn ("dry at Low-water Mark", according to Defoe), attracted investment from the Delaval family, Seaton Sluice being the first gated dock in the region.
 When the sluice was opened at low tide twice daily, water rushed out and "scoured the Bed of the Haven clean" (1676).
-In 1758 a new colliery was opened at the nearby village of Hartley and a 900 foot (300 m) long harbour entrance was cut through solid rock ("looked upon as one of the greatest engineering feats of the day"), providing a navigable depth of 11-14 feet, and enabling ships to leave the harbour fully laden.
+In 1758 a new colliery was opened at the nearby village of Hartley and a 900-foot (300 m) long harbour entrance was cut through solid rock ("looked upon as one of the greatest engineering feats of the day"), providing a navigable depth of 11–14 feet, and enabling ships to leave the harbour fully laden.
 Coal could be laden directly aboard through spouts.
 So rapid was the turnaround that vessels could make 10 London sailings a year.
 In 1777 the little harbour exported 81,300 tons of coal, even though its produce was unsuitable for household use, being sold for industrial purposes.
-Despite this, its mines (like those of the Blyth and Tees) were invited to joint the cartel in 1834.
+Despite this, its mines (like those of the Blyth and Tees) were invited to join the cartel in 1834.